Recording Extended Care on PharmOutcomes

 Service Recording on PharmOutcomes

-Only pharmacies who have returned the signed SLA to NHSE will access to the new PharmOutcomes modules.
+Only pharmacies who have returned the signed LES to NHSE will access to the new PharmOutcomes modules.
 There are several modules for completion.

 Logging on to PharmOutcomes

 Remember that the log in for PharmOutcomes is specific to a pharmacy not to the pharmacist.
 So to get onto the system you will need the pharmacy log in details.
 If you work as a relief pharmacist or locum you will need to ensure that the branch can get you onto the PharmOutcomes system – the pharmacy log in details should be available for you to use, or a staff member can get onto the system for you.